Anu0517/Anu0517/README.md

 - 👋 Hi, I’m Anushka C V
-- 👀 I’m interested in font-end , ml and ds
+- 👀 I’m interested in front-end , ml and ds
 - 🌱 I’m currently learning ai & ds
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me - will update